How to Make Homemade Cake Frosting: Simple Recipes

 The icing can be kept in the fridge overnight or used immediately.
 It has a really nice texture and holds up well if you want to pipe a swirl pattern on top of cupcakes.
 If you do refrigerate the frosting and find that it becomes a little stiff, add a teaspoon of water and mix thoroughly until the frosting loosens.
 Remember: always add liquid sparingly, as a little goes a long way.

-Classic Vanilla Cream Cheese
+Classic Vanilla Cream Cheese Frosting

 Cream cheese frostings are absolutely delicious—smooth and creamy and luxurious.
 A classic combination is red velvet cake with cream cheese frosting.
 The frosting is really simple to make, and the key to getting it just right is to use good quality ingredients and to ensure that your frosting has a nice smooth texture.
 Some cream cheese can have a slightly grainy texture, and if this is the case, you'll need to ensure that it's mixed really well.
+This recipe makes enough for up to 10 cupcakes.

 - 1/2 cup cream cheese